Table of Contents

 Examples of microorganisms of the order Enterobacter include E. coli and Klebsiella pneumonia.
 Klebsiella [kleb-see-ell-uh] is a gram-negative bacterium that can cause health-related infections, including pneumonia, bloodstream infections, wound or surgical site infections, and meningitis.
 Pseudomonas infections are caused by bacterial strains that are widespread in the environment; the most common type that causes human infections is called Pseudomonas aeruginosa.

 Disease occurs when cells in the body are damaged by infection and signs and symptoms of the disease appear.
 An infection, often the first step, occurs when bacteria, viruses, or other disease-causing microbes enter your body and begin to multiply.
-Ingestion of the human host Microorganisms that can cause disease, pathogens, usually enter our body through the mouth, eyes, nose or urogenital openings, or through wounds or bites that violate the skin barrier.
+Ingestion of the human host Microorganisms that can cause disease, and pathogens, usually enter our body through the mouth, eyes, nose or urogenital openings, or through wounds or bites that violate the skin barrier.
 The most common human carrier of infection is the mosquito that carries malaria, West Nile virus and yellow fever.

 Since the transportation time of people and goods is usually shorter than the incubation period of infection, disease carriers can reach their destination before the infection they carry is detected.

 Bacteria and illness are not always one-way streets.
 While bacteria can cause illness, you may be able to prevent the spread of disease by practicing healthy hygiene habits.
 Keep your hands clean and try to avoid touching surfaces that may be covered in germs.